 Right-Of-Way - Clearing trees and brush within the right-of-way and treating with herbicides.
 The right-of-way will be treated using selective and non-selective methods that include hand cutting, mowing and herbicide treatments.
 Herbicide treatments will include spot treatment (stump treatment, basal treatment, and/or spot foliar), or localized treatments (including broadcast application and cut stubble treatments).
-The total project area consists of approximately 273.5 acres.
-It is estimated that approximately 269.4 acres of the project area will be cut.
+The total project area consists of approximately 158.8 acres.
+It is estimated that all 158.8 acres of the project area will be treated.

-Access Road Clearing - Approximately 8 miles of clearing using selective and non-selective methods that include hand cutting, mowing and herbicide treatments.
-Note, when the access roads traverse a riparian area they will not be treated with herbicides.
+Access Road Clearing - Approximately 12 miles of clearing using selective and non-selective methods that include hand cutting, mowing and herbicide treatments.

-Transmission Structures - Approximately 123 tower sites will be treated using selective and non-selective methods that include hand cutting, mowing and herbicide treatments.
+Transmission Structures - Approximately 47 tower sites will be treated using selective and non-selective methods that include hand cutting, mowing and herbicide treatments.
 The herbicide treatments include spot (cut stump or basal treatment), localized and broadcast applications including cut stubble treatments.
-Structures located within riparian areas will not be treated with herbicides.